 7. Click OK until all the Properties windows are closed, and just the Explorer remains.

-Well, you got the permissions, so now you gotta rename the 3 original files to somethin' to where the system can't tell it's the same file it was usin', yet you can, like, "batmeter.dll1.mun" for the battery icon.
+Well, you got the permissions, so now you gotta rename the 3 original files to somethin' that the system can't tell was the same file it was usin', like, "batmeter.dll1.mun" for the battery icon.

 The files to rename, as you might have guessed, are batmeter.dll.mun, SndVOLSSO.dll.mun, and stobject.dll.mun.